ejrossma/CMPM163Labs/lab7/README.md

 Link to video: https://drive.google.com/file/d/1iWYBN-f5kku6sTXEV21o_scirwpF0Hsa/view?usp=sharing

+I couldn't find my partner through the discord, so I was unable to ask them the questions about lab7.

 How I made my scene:

 After finishing the tutorial for the noise mesh distortion on the sphere I decided to use the shape that I made as large rocks in the water around my scene.